saylordotorg/course_engl201/Unit03.md

+---
+layout: default
+title: "ENGL201: ­Medieval English Literature and Culture"
+course_description: "A detailed introduction to the medieval origins of English culture and literature, covering Anglo-Saxon England and Old English poetry, Anglo-Norman England and the Romances, and Middle English Literature."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Middle English Literature** <span id="3"></span>

 *In this final unit, we will review the turbulent history of the late